-- o On-site electricity generation based on renewable energy sources; - On-site hydrogen production based on renewable energy sources8 and a sustainable use of water resources9;
+- o On-site electricity generation based on renewable energy sources; - o On-site hydrogen production based on renewable energy sources9 and a sustainable use of water resources10; - o Electricity grid connection; - o On-site electricity storage equipment.

-8 As defined in the Commission Delegated Regulation (EU) 2023/1184 of 10 February 2023 supplementing Directive (EU) 2018/2001 of the European Parliament and of the Council by establishing a Union methodology setting out detailed rules for the production of renewable liquid and gaseous transport fuels of non-biological origin - C/2023/1087 - OJ L 157, 20.6.2023.
+9 As defined in the Commission Delegated Regulation (EU) 2023/1184 of 10 February 2023 supplementing Directive (EU) 2018/2001 of the European Parliament and of the Council by establishing a Union methodology setting out detailed rules for the production of renewable liquid and gaseous transport fuels of non-biological origin - C/2023/1087 - OJ L 157, 20.6.2023.

-9 Information about the water resource needs and availability at the planned location will have to be provided in the application Form B under the heading "Impact".
+10 Information about the water resource needs and availability at the planned location will have to be provided in the application Form B under the heading "Impact".